Behavioral indicators of compromise (BIOCs) alert you

 and procedures.
 Instead of hashes and other traditional indicators

-of compromise, BIOC rules detect the behavior of processes, registry,
+of compromise, BIOC rules detect behavior such as is related to

 To enable you to take advantage of the latest threat research,